Trilingual-byford/Trilingual-byford/README_ENGLISH.md

 ## Summary

 - Strong ability to study technical things.
-- Type to be able to study in a short time and be able to work immediately.
+- Be able to acquire new skill in a short period of time and be able to work immediately.

 ## Skills

-- Basically all of them are listed only for the technologies that I used in my real work and private life.
+- Basically all of kills are listed here only for the technologies that I used in my real work project and private project.